 Matte-rag papers often show a more diffuse, non-reflective surface with a softer cotton-paper feel, yet matte alone does not prove a modern pigment print or a specific paper brand.

-Both baryta and matte-rag terms show up frequently in inkjet-era fine-art printing, so the goal is evidence gathering before appraisal rather than naming the paper from one dramatic phone angle.
+Both terms appear often in inkjet-era fine-art printing, so the goal is evidence gathering before appraisal, not naming the paper from one dramatic phone angle.

 This checklist is for object-level documentation before appraisal.
 It does not prove process, edition status, authenticity, or value by itself.